 Details

 Flat zone voltage determines the gate offset that must be applied to achieve a flat zone state on the silicon surface.
-You can use this parameter to arbitrarily shift the threshold voltage due to differences in the output of the materials, as well as due to trapped charges at the interface or oxide.
-However, in practice, it is usually recommended to first change the threshold voltage using the Body factor and Surface potential at strong inversion parameters, and use this parameter only for fine tuning.
+You can use this parameter to arbitrarily shift the threshold voltage due to differences in the output of materials, as well as trapped charges at the interface or oxide.
+However, in practice, it is usually recommended to first change the threshold voltage using the parameters Body factor and Surface potential at strong inversion, and use this parameter only for fine-tuning.

 Value in the drain current equation.
 Use this parameter in cases where good compliance with the linear mode results in too much saturation current.
 Increasing the value of this parameter leads to a decrease in the saturation current.
 For high-voltage devices, it often happens that good compliance with the linear mode leads to too low saturation current.
 In this case, the gain and ohmic resistance of the drain should be increased.